-The control problem then is the determination of the investment flow i and the stopping problem regards the determination of the renewal state k_1 .
-While we restrict the analysis here to the optimal determination of funding and renewal with two stages, due to the recursive structure of the funding problem, the optimality conditions and the qualitative properties of the optimal funding decision extend naturally from two to finitely many funding stages.
+We restrict our analysis here to the optimal determination of funding and renewal with two stages.
+Yet, due to the recursive structure of the funding problem, the optimality conditions and the qualitative properties of the optimal funding decision extend naturally from two to finitely many funding stages.